Negative comments to any child about food and weight may have the opposite effect than you intend. Learn the impact and what you can do instead.

 The basic message your child internalizes from these comments is: there is something wrong with me and I need to change in order to be okay and accepted.

 Kids pick up on that anxiety and question whether their bodies are normal.
+Whether they are normal.

 Studies show that sociocultural pressure and pressure from parents to have a smaller body may increase the amount of food adolescents eat when they’re not hungry and affect how they think about food.